-The 79th Legislative Session also brought budget cuts to most state agencies.
+The 2005 79th Legislative Session also brought budget cuts to most state agencies.
 The Commission on Jail Standards was no different.
 The Commission received a 5% cut to its operating budget, as well as a loss of one full-time employee position.
 While the Commission received a cut in its budget and staff, legislation also increased the agency's compensatory obligations to its employees in the form of increased travel reimbursement, longevity pay adjustments, and job reclassification.
-Combined, these legislative actions created an overall budgetary decrease of about \$60,000 annually.
+Combined, these legislative actions created an overall budgetary decrease of about \$60,000 annually, as well as a reduction in staff capacity.